bahmutov/cypress-visited-urls/README.md

 }
 ```

 Specs and test titles are sorted alphabetically.
+Durations are only updated if the difference with the previous value is > 500ms.

 ### filterUrl